xeniatay/wkrpt400-wanderable-documentation/README.md

 Through the Asset Pipeline, Sprockets (a Ruby library) concatenates and minifies all specified CoffeeScript/JS files into one master `.js` file, and all Less files into one master `.css` file.
 This process is called asset precompilation.

-Wanderable's full asset precompilation is done automatically through Heroku when deploying a new version of the app to a Heroku server.
+Wanderable's asset precompilation is done automatically through Heroku when deploying a new version of the app to a Heroku server.

-##### Development
+##### How the pipeline behaves in development

-On a local development server, assets are not concatenated or minified for the sake of debugging.
-However, this means that the local server makes *many* requests on page load for every single file included in the precompile path.
-This can be slow and frustrating, so to disable this functionality and use precompiled files in development, change the following line to false:
+On a local development server, assets are not concatenated or minified, so that debugging by line number is easy.
+However, this means that the local server makes *many* requests upon page load for every single file included in the precompile path.

+**Note:** The above behaviour can be slow and frustrating.
+To use precompiled files in development, change the following line in `application.rb` to *false*:

     # Expand the lines which load the assets
     config.assets.debug = true

-*Note that this is best done only if the developer is very absolutely not touching any frontend code.
-Do not commit this for the sake of other developers.*
+Keep in mind that this will affect frontend development workflow and you should not commit this for the sake of other developers

-##### Production
+##### How the pipeline behaves in production

+Assets are always precompiled on Wanderable's production server.
-On Production, the master CSS and JS files are always precompiled.
-On initial visit, both files are requested from the server and subsequently cached by the browser.
-These cached files result in a significant decrease in load time throughout the rest of a user's browsing experience on the site, or on return visits.

-Here is an example of the browser requests on initial load of Wanderable's homepage:
+On a user's initial visit, both the master CSS and JS files are requested from the server and subsequently cached by the browser.
+Here is an example of the browser requests on Wanderable's homepage:

 > TODO insert image

-Now look at the browser requests upon page reload - after the JS and CSS manifests have been cached.
+Caching these asset files is beneficial to the user because site loading time is decreased on all of their future visits.
+Here is an example of how the cached assets resulted in a 0.6s decrease in load time on Wanderable's homepage:

 > TODO insert image

-Voila!
-The load request sizes have been significantly reduced.
-*Note: the reduced size is also partly due to image caching through Cloudinary*

 #### Asset Precompilation: Less and CoffeeScript